Skip to Content

 Air Fryer Beef

-Teriyaki air fryer beef is amazing.
+Teriyaki air fryer beef strips are amazing.
 Sliced steak with a sweet savory sauce and cooked to tender with a bit of crisp on the outside too.

 Course Entree, Main Course